MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 The Calabash assembly makes uses of non-public Apple API's which will cause apps to be rejected by the App Store.
 However, the Xamarin.iOS linker will remove the Calabash assembly from the final IPA if it isn't explicitly referenced from code.

 > [!NOTE]
-> Release builds do not have the `ENABLE_TEST_CLOUD` compiler variable, which will cause the Calabash assembly to be removed from app bundle.
+> Release builds don't have the `ENABLE_TEST_CLOUD` compiler variable, which will cause the Calabash assembly to be removed from app bundle.
 However, debug builds do have the compiler directive defined, preventing the linker from removing the assembly.

 The following screenshot shows the `ENABLE_TEST_CLOUD` compiler variable set for Debug builds: